Centre College Faculty

 Currently, Asmus is studying the neurotransmitters produced in the cortex of the developing brain to examine whether some cortical neurons may change the neurotransmitter that they produce as they mature.
 Asmus uses a variety of cell staining and microscopy techniques in his laboratory research.

 Asmus encourages Centre students to collaborate with him on research.
-His recent collaborators include Talha Ijaz '09 (biochemistry and molecular biology), Sarah Hawkins '10 (Spanish major, biology minor), Laura Hench '12 (biochemistry and molecular biology), and D.J.
-Allen '13.
+His recent collaborators include Ginny Bickner '14 (biochemistry and molecular biology), Eric Beyerly '15 (biochemistry and molecular biology), and Courtney McKernan '15 (biochemistry and molecular biology).

 Asmus earned a B.S. degree from Cleveland State University and a Ph.D. from the University of Michigan, and conducted a postdoctoral fellowship in neuroscience at Case Western Reserve University before coming to Centre.